 1) Third party cover provide coverage for other person(s) due to your negligence.
 In short, both you and your car will not be compensated should you crash your car.
 So, drive safely.

 2) Third party fire and theft cover is similar to third party cover with an added feature.
 If your car went missing, you can get claim from this policy.

 3) Comprehensive cover protects your car including all the above.
 With that said, damages or accidental loss incur on your car will be reimbursed when you get into an accident.

 If you’re unsure about the extent of your insurance coverage, it would be beneficial to learn about the procedures and exclusions the minute you take out a policy.

 Learn Your Policy

-A life insurance policy (or a few) can really be the safety net you need in times of trouble but it can also be a source of woe if you are not careful.
-Study your policy and know what you’re in for before listening the myths that abound.
+An insurance policy (or a few) can really be the safety net you need in times of trouble but it can also be a source of woe if you are not careful.
+Study your policy and know what you’re in for before listening the the myths that abound.
 Doing your research prior to getting a policy should correct any misconceptions or misguided information.
 Protecting your health and preparing for unexpected financial woes will do wonders for the quality of life you and your family enjoy.